klsmall/helpDeskTicketingSystem/README.md

 # helpDeskTicketingSystem
-This will contain user interface for our CSCI 490 Help Desk Ticketing System project.
+This will contain our CSCI 490 Help Desk Ticketing System project.